avj2352/github-cop/README.md

 ## Conclusion

+This was a really short presentation... but we have barely touched the surface
+- Artifacts
+- Github MarketPlace
+- Customizing Github Actions
+- Different Environments
+- Creating a Pipeline... & more !!

 Github Actions are really Cool !
 But we need to wait until they arrive in Topdanmark Github repo 😬